-Debbie Cyr, Piano Technician.
-Debbie maintains and repairs all of our pianos, two harpsichords, and fortepiano.
-Debbie is also head instructor for piano technology at the North Bennet School in Boston.
-She works at Brandeis mainly in the early morning and on weekends, and is best reached by email: cyr@brandeis.edu.
+Corie Melaugh, Piano Technician.
+Corie maintains and repairs all of our pianos, two harpsichords, and fortepiano.
+She works at Brandeis mainly in the early morning and on weekends, and is best reached by email: cmelaugh@brandeis.edu or pianotech@brandeis.edu.